 10. Neutralize spiciness with sweet chutney or sauces

-For spicy snacks or kebab, you can pair it with sweet sauces like tomato ketchup or chutney like imli chutney.
+For spicy snacks or kebab, you can pair them with sweet sauces like tomato ketchup or chutney like imli chutney.
 The sweet and sour sauce helps overcome the heat of the food.